tektoncd/dashboard/DEVELOPMENT.md

 }

 Returns HTTP code 404 if an error occurred getting the logs or TaskRun pod was found by name in the given namespace

+GET /v1/namespaces/<namespace>/pipelinerunlog/<pipelinerun-name>
+Get the logs for a PipelineRun by name
+Returns HTTP code 200 and the logs from a PipelineRun (unformatted)
 ```

 __Credentials__